Indezine Logo

 OS: Mac OS X

-To access the order options, select the Home tab of the Ribbon.
-Within the Format group, click the Arrange button to summon the Arrange gallery, as shown in Figure 1.
-All the order options can be seen in the area highlighted in red within Figure 1.
+To access order options, select the Home tab of the Ribbon.
+Within the Format group, click the Arrange button to summon the Arrange gallery, as shown in Figure 1, below.
+All order options can be seen in the area highlighted in red within Figure 1.

 Order options let you send shapes and other slide objects back or forward